valchkou/cassandra-driver-mapping/README.md

 The features provided by the module include:

-- OM Layer
+- Object Mapper
   	* Get entity from Cassandra.
   	* Save entity to Cassandra.
 (Synchronous and Asynchronous).
   	* Update individual value.
 (Synchronous and Asynchronous).
 	* Delete entity from Cassandra.
 (Synchronous and Asynchronous).
 	* Batch Save/Delete.
 (Synchronous and Asynchronous).
 	* Run and Map custom Queries and ResultSets.
-	* Entity Versioning and Optimistic Concurrency control.
+	* Versioning and Optimistic Concurrency control.
 	* Direct Collections Modifications

 - Schema Sync
   	* Automatically create table and indexes from Entity.
   	* Automatically Alter table and indexes if entity definition has changed.
   	* Drop table.
+  	* Generate Script.

 No mapping files, no scripts, no configuration files.
 You don't have to worry about creating the Table and Indexes for your Entity manually.